ExtraLime/job-track/README.md

 `cd job-track && npm run dev`

 This demo app uses a MERN stack with a bucketeer bucket for file storage and download and eventually for image hosting.
-All credentials stored in config/default.json (You need your own mongo URI and bucketeer(AWS) bucket).
+All credentials (mongoURI, s3,jwtsecret) stored in config/default.json (You need your own mongo URI and bucketeer(AWS) bucket).

+This project utilizes [MaterializeCSS](https://materializecss.com/), for quick light-weight clean front-end design based on Material-UI check it out.

 Users can register as an owner or a contractor.
 - Owners can create jobs